 PPC Targeted Ads and Content

-Chances are you have some kind of a sales team and do some kind of business development.
+Chances are you have some kind of sales team and do some kind of business development.
 If you mixed in digital marketing you can create funnels starting on platforms like Google Ads and LinkedIn that help to identify qualified prospects early on that you can nurture over time.
 This can help produce more qualified leads, increase your brand exposure, close more deals, and ultimately generate more revenue.
 Depending on the business you have, it could also reduce the number of required salespeople.

 Having a strong brand, identity, purpose, and web presence gives you a unique identifier.
 Often times there is little separating two companies, so something like the look, feel, and quality of a website, presentation materials, thought leadership, and other assets can make your brand seem more compelling.